Tekken 6: Music

-Tekken 6 features a large cast of composers most notably Keiichi Okabe, Shinji Hosoe, Go Shiina, Satoru Kōsaki, Hitoshi Sakimoto, Masaharu Iwata, among others.
-Two soundtracks based on the main game and the PSP port were released.
-Shiina was in charge of the low key tracks.
+Tekken 6 features a large cast of composers.
+Keiichi Okabe of Monaca served as one of the main composers, for the first time since Tekken 3.
+Him and sound director Kanako Kakino decided to incorporate a wide variety of genres within the soundtrack, so he intentionally created a handful of tracks that did not sound like those of previous Tekken games.

+The cast also includes in-house composers Rio Hamamoto, Ryuichi Takada, Yoshihito Yano, Go Shiina, Akitaka Tohyama, and Keiki Kobayashi, as well as Kazuhiro Nakamura, Satoru Kōsaki, Keigo Hoashi, and Kakeru Ishihama from Okabe's company Monaca, and Shinji Hosoe and Ayako Saso of SuperSweep.
+Music for the scenario campaign cutscenes was handled by Hitoshi Sakimoto (who had previously composed for Tekken Advance), along with other composers at his company Basiscape, including Masaharu Iwata, Yoshimi Kudo, Noriyuki Kamikura, Azusa Chiba, Kimihiro Abe, and Mitsuhiro Kaneda, with its compositions being performed by the Czech Film Orchestra.
+The PSP version features additional music composed by Tohyama, Tetsuya Uchida, Yano and Junichi Nakatsuru.
+The console version of Tekken 6 features music in 5.1 surround sound.

+A soundtrack for the console version of the game, spanning three discs, was released by SuperSweep on December 9, 2009.
+Three soundtracks for the game were released on iTunes around the time of the console version's release: one for the original arcade release, one featuring tracks new to Bloodline Rebellion, and one featuring tracks new to the PSP port.

 Reception

 Critical response to Tekken 6 among reviewers has been generally favorable, with the PS3 version scoring a 79 on Metacritic and the 360 an 80.
-Several jorunalists praised the additions to the game's mechanics and modes, as well as the large cast.
+Several journalists praised the additions to the game's mechanics and modes, as well as the large cast.
 Though compared with competitors from the same genre like Soulcalibur IV and Virtua Fighter 5, critical response remained positive in general.
 However, the Rage system was found unfair by 1UP.com due to the high damage the player can deal with it while GameSpot found it unlikely to help weakened characters.
 The two new leads, Lars and Alisa, were praised by critics for their moves even if their designs came across as ridiculous.
 Newcomer Bob was praised for his surprising obese appearance that contrasts the rest of the fighters with GameInformer comparing to the Street Fighter IV debuting member Rufus.
 The final boss, Azazel, though, was heavily criticized for being overpowered.

 The game's Scenario Campaign mode was subject to mixed criticism as well for citing bland environments and repetitive enemies.
 The camera was reported to have some issues that might affect the moves' input—moves.
 Additionally, the mode was compared to role-playing games due to how the player can power up the characters.
 On the other hand, there was positive response thanks due to its variety, length as well as the amount of replay value.